-The landscape at the Head of Lake Wakatipu is made up of the mountains, streams, floodplains and large rivers feeding into the lake – this magnificent natural setting makes the area an attractive place to live in or visit.
+The landscape at the head of Lake Wakatipu is made up of mountains, streams, floodplains and large rivers feeding into the lake.
+This magnificent natural setting makes the area an attractive place to live in or visit.
 However, it also means that this area is inherently exposed to natural hazard risks.

 What are the natural hazard risks?

 This dynamic environment is regularly impacted by natural hazard events such as flooding and has a long history of large-scale environmental changes.
 These include migration of the braided Dart and Rees rivers across their floodplains, growth of the Dart and Rees deltas (landform created by sediment carried down the river to where it enters the lake), and common stream activity across the many alluvial fans.

 As the Dart and Rees deltas continue to grow into the lake, the flood risk for the Glenorchy and Kinloch areas increases, and riverbed levels rise with ongoing sediment deposits.
 In addition, climate change is expected to bring more frequent and heavier rainfalls, increasing the flood hazard from the rivers and lake.
 The impact of these on people living in these areas is expected to get worse, particularly for low-lying lakefront areas and floodplains.

 Other less frequent hazards such as earthquakes could also have a high impact on this area.
 This area is only 40-50 km from the Alpine Fault and other active faults.
 Earthquakes could trigger other events such as liquefaction, landslides and rockfall, or even a tsunami triggered by a large landslide into the lake.

 Why is an adaptation strategy needed?

 This area faces multiple natural hazard threats, with future climate and landscape changes increasing the potential consequences.
 We need to develop options to adapt to these risks, by understanding the risks and anticipated changes, and planning ahead for how to live with these hazards.